johnmidgley/opencola/opencola-server/core/serialization/src/main/proto/README.md

 ```

 # Compile the Schema

 > NOTE: The kotlin DSL doesn't seem to work out of the box.
 Looks like it's an old issue that should have been closed.

+You should copy the compile file and compile from the directory containing the proto files,
+which should be in ```src/main/proto```.
+The output directory is relative to the proto file location.

 ```
 protoc  --java_out=../../../../  model.proto
 ```